aftoncodes/Wordlist-Generator/README.md

 Strings will generate and be saved in wordlist.txt

 # Disclaimer
-I am not responsible for any illegal actions that someone may use this for
+I am not responsible for any illegal actions this is used for, and I will not be held legally responsible Don't be an idiot and use this program for malicious purposes

-This is made for educational purposes ONLY
+This program is made for educational/learning purposes ONLY